hipe/tmx/lib/skylab/cull/doc/issues/004-both-introduction-and-specifics.md

 looking at it is as a specialized spreadsheet front-loaded with idioms and logic to the end of making table-ish reports.

+another way of thinking of it is as a recommender system, but that connotes something a bit heavier than `cull` aims to be.

-the reports it produces can be any permutation of quantitative and qualitative. specifically, they can be one, the other or both. by this very definition we are now positing here, the machine does not know what the criteria are for a report that is qualitative. as such the machine's
+the reports that [cu] produces can be any permutation of quantitative and qualitative. specifically, they can be one, the other or both. by this very definition we are now positing here, the machine does not know what the criteria are for a report that is qualitative. as such the machine's